 One way of keeping the interest level of your child during class is through games.
 There are many types of games that you can incorporate in homeschooling.

 For starters, you can invest in some picture puzzles.
-Puzzles can help develop your child’s color sensitivity, visual recognition, and other important skills.
+Word puzzles like crossword puzzles can help develop your child’s color sensitivity, visual recognition, and other important skills.

 If your child can already read and write, you can give him some crossword puzzles.
 This will help expand his vocabulary and the way he inferences.